What Is Dave Chappelle Doing These Days?

 Up Until Now, Only Sporadic Appearances

 In 2005 and 2007 he did some shows in Los Angeles.
 At a charity event at the Seminole Indian Casino in 2011 he was greeted by many people in the audience filming him on their phones, and then heckling him.
 After one joke, he stopped the show and did nothing but walk around sighing and checking his text messages.
 His account of it in an interview on San Francisco's "Doghouse FM" radio show was that the audience didn't let him do anything.
 The whole front row starting to heckle him to the point that he was unable to continue the show.
 In June of this year he did a successful show in Dallas.
 Following that, however, he appeared at the Paramount Theater in Austin, Texas and was heckled to the point where he couldn't even deliver his lines properly.
 He finished the show, but it was difficult.
 I read comments from people attending the show, and they said Dave was great, but that the hecklers were a bunch of jerks and that most of them were drunk.

 Is Dave Back for Good?

-The news that Dave is touring again is wonderful.
-His fans have missed his sharp, insightful humor so very much, and I hope that these tours mean that he's finally returning for good.
+The news that Dave is touring again and that he will be hosting Saturday Night Live is wonderful.
+His fans have missed his sharp, insightful humor so very much, and it seems as if these tours and his high profile appearance on SNL mean that he's finally returning for good.
 It sure seems that way.
 Whatever he does, I wish him good luck and hope that he finds the happiness and balance that he is trying to achieve between his personal and professional life.

 © 2012 Margaret Perrottet